songyongshun/mbox2eml/README.md

 ## Known bugs
 - Further runs of this program will overwrite older files
-- Does not care about text encoding
+- Does not care about text encoding, for chinese character, only show original base64 encrypt ascii as filename.
 - Could break inline-PGP

 ## License